imjoseangel/sandbox/llm/openmanus/README.md

 ## Instructions

-### Build Image
+### Building the Docker Image

 ```bash
 docker buildx build . --tag openmanus:latest
 ```

-Now, open file `./config/config.toml` with your favourite editor and enter your configuration details.
+Open file `./config/config.toml` and enter your configuration details.
 If you plan to use [Ollama](https://ollama.com/) with a locally installed LLM (e.g., `qwen2.5-coder:14b`), the first lines of your configuration may look as follows:

 ```ini
 # Global LLM configuration